Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Across town, people lit up their windows and balconies with lumignons, or little lights, giving the city an ethereal and fairytale look.

 In 2015, the Fêtes were cancelled for the first time, because of security concerns.
 In January of that year, a horrible massacre took place in the offices of the satirical weekly Charlie Hebdo newspaper in Paris.
-Two Islamic terrorists killed 15 people in two separate attacks, one at the newspaper and another at a local kosher supermarket.
+Two Islamic terrorists killed 12 people in that attack and the next day, one of their associates killed another five.

 And in 2021, the event was vastly reduced because of the Covid-19 pandemic.